 Traditionally, the two most important metrics for managing costs in this respect are:

-- Cost-per-call: the metric to assess the cost incurred on contacts over a specific time period
+- Cost-per-call: assesses the cost incurred on contacts over a specific time period

-- Cost-per-inbound contact: the metric offering visibility into a contact center’s operating efficiency by dividing annual operating expense by annual inbound contact volume.
+- Cost-per-inbound contact: offers visibility into a contact center’s operating efficiency by dividing annual operating expense by annual inbound contact volume

-To measure productivity, the following metrics evaluate how efficiently a contact center is utilizing its resources.
+To measure productivity, the following metrics evaluate how efficiently a contact center is using its resources:

-- Agents as percentage of the headcount: This metric shows the exact percentage of the workforce that is actively involved in the resolution of customer queries at a given time.
+- Agents as percentage of the headcount: shows the exact percentage of the workforce actively involved in the resolution of customer queries at a given time

-- Inbound contacts-per-agent-per-month: This metric gives a clear idea if a contact center is utilizing its workforce effectively and is measures by dividing the total average number of monthly inbound calls the center receives for a client by the number of full-time agents it has dedicated to that purpose.
-It helps gauge whether the work pool is overextended or underutilized.
+- Inbound contacts-per-agent-per-month: gives a clear idea if a contact center is using its workforce effectively and is measured by dividing the total average number of monthly inbound calls the center receives for a client by the number of full-time agents it has dedicated to that purpose; this metric also helps gauge whether the work pool is overextended or underutilized

-- First call resolution indicates the percentage of total calls taken by live agents which require no further follow up for final resolution.
+- First call resolution: indicates the percentage of total calls taken by live agents that require no further follow-up for final resolution

-- Call quality is measured by the rating a call receives.
-Typically, managers or supervisors at the center rate calls on a numerical rating scale e.g. 1 to 10, in other cases it may be more multi-variant and complex by factoring in a customer’s experience as well.
-Essentially, this metric helps track call quality and is used for directing resources towards constant improvement.
+- Call quality: is measured by the rating a call receives, useful for tracking quality and directing resources toward constant improvement; typically, managers or supervisors at the center rate calls on a numerical rating scale (e.g., 1 to 10), though it may be more multi-variant and complex by factoring in a customer’s experience, as well

-- Agent occupancy rate takes a look at how long an agent takes to conduct a call and the post-call process, and whether it meets the stipulated period dedicated to the task.
+- Agent occupancy rate: looks at how long an agent takes to conduct a call and the post-call process, and whether it meets the stipulated period dedicated to the task

 Technology and Metrics

-Every single one of these metrics helps organizations better understand how to gauge their BPO partner’s capabilities.
-But, more often than not, these values are dynamic and change constantly.
-This means that even the best-defined KPIs suffer from high latency in analysis which leads to delayed and sometimes misleading results.
+That's are a lot of metrics to process, but every one of them helps organizations better understand how to gauge their BPO partner’s capabilities.
+And more often than not, these values are dynamic, changing constantly.
+This means that even the best-defined KPIs suffer from high latency in analysis, which leads to delayed and sometimes misleading results.

-For real actionable insights, businesses need access to real-time data and analysis.
+For real and actionable insights, businesses need real-time data and analysis.
 They need digital platforms that can offer up-to-the-second business intelligence.
 With advancements in artificial intelligence (AI) and automation, this is now a reality.
-The advent of chatbots allows companies to be available for personalized query resolution 24/7.
-AI-driven tools can even lower costs dramatically and free up specialized human agents for high value engagements.
+The advent of chatbots allows companies to be available for personalized query resolution 24/7/365.
+AI-driven tools can even lower costs dramatically and free up specialized human agents for high-value engagements.